Tell-Tale Watermarks for Explanatory Reasoning in Synthetic Media Forensics: Evaluation

 \subsection{Experimental Setup}

 Experiments are conducted on the COCO dataset (common objects in context)~\cite{Lin:2014aa}, partitioned for learning and inference, with all images resampled to a consistent resolution of $128 \times 128$ pixels.
 The encoder and decoder are based on a U-Net architecture with residual and attention modules~\cite{Ronneberger:2015aa, 7780459, Woo:2018aa}, where the number of base latent channels is configured as 32, as illustrated in Figure~\ref{fig:neural_networks}.
+Explanatory reasoning of photometric and geometric parameters is performed with a maximum of $100$ iterations, using an update rate of $0.1$.

 Semantic editing is performed with a stable diffusion model prompted to synthesise realistic content in masked regions~\cite{9878449}.
 Photometric transformations are defined with brightness, contrast and saturation varied in $[0.75, 1.25]$ (no adjustment at $1$) and hue in $[-0.35, 0.35]$ (no shift at $0$).
 Geometric transformations include rotation in $[-30^{\circ}, 30^{\circ}]$ (unchanged at $0^{\circ}$), translation in $[-0.2, 0.2]$ along both axes (unchanged at $0$), scaling in $[0.8, 1.2]$ (unchanged at $1$) and shearing in $[-15^{\circ}, 15^{\circ}]$ along both axes (unchanged at $0^{\circ}$).
 Results in degrees are normalised to fractions of a full cycle.
-Explanatory reasoning of photometric and geometric parameters is performed with a maximum of $100$ iterations, using an update rate of $0.1$.
+For notational convenience, the experimental results are presented using the following abbreviations: semantic (sem), photometric (pho), geometric (geo), synthesis (Syn), brightness (B), contrast (C), saturation (S), hue (H), rotation (Ro), translation (Tr), scaling (Sc) and shearing (Sh).
 A visual demonstration of images and watermarks under composite transformations is shown in Figure~\ref{fig:demo}.